Blahah/scraperJSON-demo-paper/scraperJSON.md

 ### Downloads

 When scraping the scholarly literature, it is usually of interest to download files such as fulltext PDFs and HTML, XML and RDF documents where available, and to capture full-sized figure images and supplementary materials.
-This feature is supported in scraperJSON.
-Elements specifying URLs can have their target(s) downloaded and optionally renamed to a specified format.
+This feature is supported in scraperJSON: elements specifying URLs can have their target(s) downloaded and optionally renamed to a specified format.

 ### Nested scrapers